carlvlewis/brigade-congress-unconference-talks/README.md

 ### Current alternatives:
 + [matrix](https://matrix.org/) - Matrix is an open standard for interoperable, decentralised, real-time communication over IP.
 There are an array of clients and servers available, think modern IRC
++ [Gitter](https://gitter.im) - Real-time chat oriented around github orgs and projects.
+Acquired and open-sourced by GitLab.
 + [Rocket.Chat](http://rocket.chat) -
 + [Mattermost](http://mattermost.com) -
++ [GitHub](https://github.com) - Maybe we should just GitHub more and utilize all the tools built around GitHub?
 + [Basecamp](http://basecamp.com) - Oldie but a goodie.
 Considered in project management circles as baseline, simplest yet most functional project tool.
 + [Notion.so](http://notion.so) ($$$, but a perfectly legal hack exists that's in line with their ToS)
 + [Quip](http://getquip.com) - Fantastic for collaborative documents; great chat; rather expensive; no current ability to make group folders publicly editable/viewable `by default`.